Skip to content

 Greige Products

-Reuses the purchase order module from inventory (the URL carries productType=greige to enter greige mode), so it:
+Greige purchasing reuses the purchase order engine from inventory (the URL carries productType=greige to enter greige mode), follows the standard purchasing workflow, and automatically links to greige inventory.
+In the "Greige management" flyout:

 Greige Inventory